Takeaways

 Inherited Property Vs. Gifted Property

-Before you give away your home, consult a qualified elder law attorney near you, who can advise you on the best method for passing on your home.
+Before you give away your home, consult a qualified elder law attorney near you.
+An attorney can help you compare estate planning options for passing on your home while minimizing taxes and avoiding unintended Medicaid eligibility problems.